jb41997/x42lite/README.md

 (If x42lite is still having problems connecting to your node, you may need to adjust firewall settings etc.)

-### Currently in Beta.
+### x42lite is currently in Beta pending interest from the community.
 Feel free to submit an issue for bugs and suggestions.